JuanMorenoDeveloper/talk-testcontainers-intro/README.md

 # @nnotations

 * [`@Testcontainers`](https://javadoc.io/doc/org.testcontainers/junit-jupiter/latest/org/testcontainers/junit/jupiter/Testcontainers.html): This annotation handles automatically the container’s lifecycle.
-It is in charge of start-up and closed-up every container in our tests.
+It is in charge of start-up and closing up every container in our tests.

 * [`@Container`](https://javadoc.io/doc/org.testcontainers/junit-jupiter/latest/org/testcontainers/junit/jupiter/Container.html): Marks containers to be managed by the Testcontainers extension.